oanamariasilivastru/Tech-Challenge-Tapptitude/README.md

 - Express
 - SQLite for database
 - REST API endpoints for authentication and recipes
+- JWT token authentication
+- Passwords hashed using a secure algorithm

 ### Design
 - Figma for UI/UX